SebaSatji/Secure-Hotel-Enterprise-Network/README.md

 ---

-# Project Objectives
+# Key Features

-- Design an enterprise hotel network
+- Enterprise Hotel Network Design
-- Implement VLAN segmentation
+- VLAN Segmentation
-- Configure Inter-VLAN Routing
+- Router-on-a-Stick
-- Secure the network using Cisco security features
-- Validate the implemented security controls
-- Practice basic cybersecurity tools using Kali Linux
-- Document the project professionally using GitHub
+- Extended ACL Implementation
+- DHCP Snooping
+- Port Security
+- Network Security Validation
+- Nmap Reconnaissance
+- Wireshark Traffic Analysis
+- Professional Project Documentation

 ---
-# 🔵🔴 Blue Team vs Red Team Scenario
+# 🔵🔴 Blue Team vs Red Team Workflow

-This project was designed to demonstrate both defensive networking practices (Blue Team) and foundational offensive security concepts (Red Team) through two complementary learning environments.
+This project was completed in three phases to simulate how enterprise networks are built, assessed, and validated.

-### 🔵 Phase 1 – Blue Team
+## 🔵 Phase 1 – Blue Team: Build & Secure

-A secure hotel enterprise network was designed and implemented in Cisco Packet Tracer.
+Designed and implemented a secure hotel enterprise network in Cisco Packet Tracer.

 Security controls included:

 - VLAN Segmentation
-- Inter-VLAN Routing
+- Inter-VLAN Routing (Router-on-a-Stick)
-- Access Control Lists (ACLs)
+- Extended ACLs
 - DHCP Snooping
 - Port Security

 ---

-### 🔴 Phase 2 – Red Team
+## 🔴 Phase 2 – Red Team: Reconnaissance

 A separate Kali Linux lab was used to simulate the reconnaissance phase of an attacker.

-Activities included:
+Activities performed:

 - Host Discovery using Nmap
 - Service Enumeration
 - Network Traffic Analysis using Wireshark

-> The Kali Linux environment was intentionally kept separate from the Packet Tracer network.
-It was used to understand attacker techniques rather than directly attack the simulated enterprise network.
+> Note: The Kali Linux lab was intentionally kept separate from the Packet Tracer environment.
+It was used to understand attacker reconnaissance techniques rather than directly attack the simulated enterprise network.

 ---

-### 🔵 Phase 3 – Blue Team Validation
+## 🔵 Phase 3 – Blue Team: Validation

-After implementing the security controls, the network was validated to confirm that:
+After implementing the security controls, the network was validated by confirming that:

-- Unauthorized Guest Wi-Fi access was blocked by ACLs.
+- Guest Wi-Fi traffic was restricted by ACLs.
-- DHCP Snooping was correctly enabled.
+- DHCP Snooping was functioning correctly.
 - Port Security protected switch access ports.
 - Authorized users maintained normal network connectivity.

-This workflow demonstrates both the implementation of defensive controls and an understanding of the reconnaissance techniques commonly used by attackers.
+This workflow demonstrates how defensive network security and attacker reconnaissance complement each other in a practical learning environment.

 ---
 ## Network Topology